You do not have to follow these rules every time. If you have a good reason to break any of them, do. But they are safe to follow every time.

 Pure black looks unnatural on a screen, and pure white is too bright.
-Use a vey dark and very light grey, respectively.
+Use close-to-black and close-to-white instead.
 Any other references to “black” and “white” in these rules assume you’re following this rule.

 A neutral is generally a black, white, or grey.
 If you use colour in your interface, add a little bit of that colour to your neutrals.
 This will make the colour palette feel more coherent.
-If you use the HSB colour system (and you should) less than 5 Saturation should do it.
+If you use the HSB colour system less than 5% saturation should do it.

 Important elements means buttons, content, or anything else that the user needs to notice.
 A higher contrast means that the element will grab attention, which is useful for important elements.
 Elements that the user does not need to notice (e.g. structural elements, drop-shadows) can use as little contrast as possible.

 You should be deliberate about absolutely everything in your design.
 This means whitespace, alignment, size, spacing, colour, shadows.
 Everything.
-If I point at a random part of your design and you don't have an explanation for why it looks that way.
+If someone points at a random part of your design you should have an explanation for why it looks that way.
 If you do not do this your design will not feel coherent.

 Example: If you have a card with a 1px border and a dark background, and it sits on top of an even darker background, the 1px border should be lighter than both of them.
 It should not be set to a brightness somewhere between the card and page background colours.
 Otherwise the edge of the container won’t look sharp enough.
 The same applies to light background colours: the 1px border should be darker than both background colours.

 Alignment helps us realise that things are related to each other.
-If something is not aligned with anything else in the interface, it looks terrible.
-Ideally each element will be aligned with other elements based on some kind of logic.
+If something is not aligned with anything else, it feels like it does not belong in the design.
+Ideally each element should be aligned with other elements based on some kind of logic.

 The spacing you use between elements, and the size of elements, should be determined by some kind of scale.
 This will help the design to look coherent.
 In the example below, every element uses multiples of 8.
 Horizontal and vertical grids based on a scale help if you want to make sure elements like pictures are the right size.